Guts/qgis-deployment-cli/docs/jobs/plugins_downloader.md

 Possible_values:

-- `1`: do not use multi-thread but download plugins synchroneously
+- `1`: do not use multi-thread but download plugins synchroneously. useful if things go wrong during plugins download.
 - `2`, `3`, `4` or `5` (_default_): number of threads to parallelize plugins download

 ----